 - Spouse contributions

-How can before-tax contributions help?
+How can before-tax contributions save on tax?

 Is there a limit to the contributions I can make?